Join us for the 2025 Stibitz-Wilson Awards!

 Watch the 2024 Awards Ceremony

-For more than twenty years, the Stibitz-Wilson Awards have recognized insightful men and women whose work has powerfully impacted modern life.
+Since 1997, the Stibitz-Wilson Awards have recognized insightful men and women whose work has powerfully impacted modern life.
 Learn about our previous honorees below.